 SCE's environmental monitors are the primary field staff responsible for evaluating, documenting, and verifying that construction activities comply with all applicable requirements.
-The environmental monitoring team for SCE will be led by SCE's environmental consultant's CM under the direct supervision of SCE's EC.
-The CM will coordinate the activities of their environmental monitoring team, including biological, paleontological, and archaeological monitors (i.e., Specialty Monitors), to comply with each APM and mitigation measure.
+The environmental monitoring team for SCE will be led by the SCE environmental consultant's CM under the direct supervision of SCE's EC.
+The CM will coordinate the activities of their environmental monitoring team, including biological, paleontological, and archaeological monitors (i.e., specialty monitors), to comply with each APM and mitigation measure.
 Each environmental monitor will work closely with construction personnel to ensure that preconstruction surveys are completed and APMs and mitigation measures are effectively implemented.
 The SCE environmental monitors will also work closely with the Energy Division Compliance Monitors to determine whether adjustments to construction procedures are needed to provide adequate protection of sensitive resources.
-Specialty Monitors will be assigned by SCE as needed and as required to protect sensitive biological, paleontological, and archaeological resources.
+Specialty monitors will be assigned by SCE as needed and as required to protect sensitive biological, paleontological, and archaeological resources.

 In addition to ensuring compliance during construction, SCE is required to provide updates to the Energy Division CM and PM.
-These updates will consist of Weekly Status Updates, which will include construction schedules for the upcoming week and monthly Environmental Compliance Reports providing a summary of the past month's construction activities and any applicable environmental issues.
-The environmental consultant CM will provide drafts of the status updates to the EC who will review and approve the status updates before being submitted to the Energy Division CM and PM.
+These updates will consist of Weekly Status Updates, which will include construction schedules for the upcoming week, and monthly Environmental Compliance Reports providing a summary of the past month's construction activities and any applicable environmental issues.